ChaudharyAshu/Infinite-Share-App/README.md

-# My-Space-App
+# Infinite-Share-App
-My Space is an open source solution to the problem of sharing data across our multiple devices.
+Infinite Share is an open source solution to the problem of sharing data across our multiple devices.

 It uses Springboot Rest APIs to tarnsfer data.